working-group-two/engineering-blog/pages/internship.md

 The application deadline is the **14th of October**, and we'll come visit NTNU for a round of speed interviews on the **21st of October**.

-Selected candidates will have two 10-15 minute interviews at NTNU, then there will be one one-hour interview in our Trondheim office for those who advance from the speed interviews.
+Selected candidates will have two 10-15 minute interviews at NTNU.
+Those who advance from the speed interviews will have an interview in our Trondheim office.

 ## Where we're located